 - 11.20 This provision covers situations where the adult changes residence or is present in another Contracting Party and appears to be in serious danger.
-In this case, the competent authorities of the Contracting Party which have taken or are contemplating to take a measure of protection are obliged to inform the competent authorities of the new State of residence, or presence, of the danger and of the measures taken or contemplated.368 - 11.21 This provision also applies to cases where the adult has become resident or is present in a non-Contracting Party.369 In such cases, where the counterpart competent authority is unknown or if there is not enough information to initiate contact, it is advisable to initiate communications via the diplomatic / consular channels. - 11.22 It will be a matter for the relevant competent authorities to determine whether, in the particular case, the adult concerned is "exposed to a serious danger".
-Possible examples of such cases would be if the physical or mental condition of the adult requires constant treatment or where the adult is exposed to drugs or other unhealthy influences.370 Other examples might be where the carer of the adult is under the supervision of competent authorities in the first Contracting Party due to allegations of neglect or abuse. - An adult is in a coma in intensive care at a hospital in Contracting Party A, where they habitually reside.
+In this case, the competent authorities of the Contracting Party which have taken or are contemplating to take a measure of protection are obliged to inform the competent authorities of the new State of residence, or presence, of the danger and of the measures taken or contemplated. - 11.21 This provision also applies to cases where the adult has become resident or is present in a non-Contracting Party.
+In such cases, where the counterpart competent authority is unknown or if there is not enough information to initiate contact, it is advisable to initiate communications via the diplomatic / consular channels. - 11.22 It will be a matter for the relevant competent authorities to determine whether, in the particular case, the adult concerned is "exposed to a serious danger".
+Possible examples of such cases would be if the physical or mental condition of the adult requires constant treatment or where the adult is exposed to drugs or other unhealthy influences.
+Other examples might be where the carer of the adult is under the supervision of competent authorities in the first Contracting Party due to allegations of neglect or abuse. - Example 11.C An adult is in a coma in intensive care at a hospital in Contracting Party A, where they habitually reside.
 Medical staff quickly realise that the adult urgently needs to be transferred to a hospital in Contracting Party B, in order to receive specialised treatment.
-The hospital in Contracting Party A arranges for the urgent transfer of the adult to the hospital in Contracting Party B. The hospital in Contracting Party A seises the competent authorities in Contracting Party A, who must inform the competent authorities in Contracting Party B of the urgency of the situation and of the measures taken (i.e., the medical transfer of the adult). - 11.23 Article 34 presupposes that the competent authorities that took, or are contemplating to take, a measure of protection are aware that the adult has acquired a new residence or is present in another State.
-If they only suspect that the adult may be present in another Contracting Party, they may make a request of assistance to locate the adult pursuant to Article 30(b) before proceeding, in order to inform the competent authorities in the State where the adult is present or their new State of residence of the danger and of the measure taken or contemplated, in conformity with Article 34.371 - F. Situations where co-operation / communication is encouraged
+The hospital in Contracting Party A arranges for the urgent transfer of the adult to the hospital in Contracting Party B. The hospital in Contracting Party A, who must inform the competent authorities in Contracting Party B of the urgency of the situation and of the measures taken (i.e., the medical transfer of the adult).
+Once the adult receives their urgent treatment and is deemed fit to travel, they will return to their habitual residence Contracting Party A. - 11.23 Article 34 presupposes that the competent authorities that took, or are contemplating to take, a measure of protection are aware that the adult has acquired a new residence or is present in another State.
+If they only suspect that the adult may be present in another Contracting Party, they may make a request of assistance to locate the adult pursuant to Article 30(b) before proceeding, in order to inform the competent authorities in the State where the adult is present or their new State of residence of the danger and of the measure taken or contemplated, in conformity with Article 34.

+F. Situations where co-operation / communication is encouraged